Haluk Levent: Ahbap

-In 2017, Levent founded the NGO Ahbap which by 2023 was active in 68 cities of Turkey.
-Following the earthquake in February 2023, his NGO Ahbap assisted the affected which made him very popular among the Turkish society.
-Campaigns to donate to his NGO instead of to the Disaster and Emergency Management Presidency (AFAD) of the Turkish Government were organized, as parts of the society did not trust the AFAD to do their work.
-This then led to pro-Government outlets criticizing Ahbap and Haluk Levent.
-But after Levent demanded support for both his NGO and AFAD and the famous singer Tarkan came to his support, public opinion changed and "AFAD is ours, as is Ahbap" became the leading hashtag in Turkey.
+In 2017, Levent founded the NGO Ahbap, which by 2023 was active in 68 cities across Turkey.
+Following the February 2023 earthquake, Ahbap provided assistance to affected communities, increasing Levent's public profile in Turkey.
+Campaigns encouraging donations to Ahbap instead of the Disaster and Emergency Management Presidency (AFAD) were organized by some members of the public, as parts of society expressed distrust in AFAD's ability to respond effectively.
+These campaigns led to criticism of Ahbap and Levent from pro-government outlets.
+Levent later called for support for both Ahbap and AFAD, and singer Tarkan expressed support for his position.
+The hashtag "AFAD is ours, as is Ahbap" subsequently became widely used in Turkey.